GeoscienceAustralia/sira/docs/source/ch02_concept.rst

 system are calculated as the maximum flow through those paths.
 The `igraph <http://igraph.org/python/>`_ Python package was used as the network modelling platform to calculate graph metrics for a post-hazard damaged system model.

 System Loss Modelling
 =====================

-For a given value of level of ground shaking, a set of random samples is generated, and the damage state of each component is calculated for each random sample based on the fragility function of the given component.
+For a given level of ground shaking, a set of random samples is generated, and the damage state of each component is calculated for each random sample based on the fragility function of the given component.
 Given the assessed damage state of all the system components, the system